kubestellar/kubestellar/docs/content/direct/known-issues.md

 ## Kind host not configured for more than two clusters

-This can happen when you are using a docker-in-docker technique.
+This can arise when using `kind` inside a virtual machine (e.g., when using Docker on a Mac).
 The symptom is either a complaint from KubeStellar setup that `sysctl fs.inotify.max_user_watches is only 155693 but must be at least 524288` or setup grinding to a halt.
 See [Kind host not configured for more than two clusters](installation-errors.md).

 ## Insufficient CPU for your clusters